I know what you’re thinking...

 Knowing whether or not you are in the fight or flight response is essential in determining when to make a decision or not.

-I often recommend consulting with a professional to gain insight and understanding around the issue triggering your reaction.
+I often recommend consulting with a professional relationship expert to gain insight and understanding around the issue triggering your reaction.

 Taking time to fully understand this will bring the clarity you desire and provide the answers you seek, so any decision made is from a calm, clear state leaving the dignity of you, your partner and your family intact.